Philip H. Torrey: World War II

 Upon his graduation, Torrey was ordered to Philadelphia and relieved Colonel Benjamin S. Berry as director of Eastern Recruiting Division.
 He held this assignment until the beginning of July 1939, when he was appointed commandant of the Marine Corps Schools, Quantico.
 In this capacity, he was responsible for the training of Marine officers at the Basic School, Officer Candidates School, Amphibious Warfare School and other facilities there.
 For this new assignment, Torrey was promoted to the rank of brigadier general in August of that year.

 He remained in that capacity until the end of January 1941, when he was attached to the newly created 1st Marine Division as assistant division commander and deputy to Holland Smith.
 Torrey was given command of the division in June 1941 and also received temporary promotion to the rank of major general at that time.

 At the beginning of August 1941, Torrey and his division participated in the amphibious exercise at Onslow Beach, North Carolina.
 The exercise did not go well, because of the problems with landing boats and Torrey's superior, general Holland Smith, became suspicious about Torrey's ability to command combat division.
 Smith also pointed out on the lack of sufficient ground warfare training and Commandant Thomas Holcomb assigned perspective brigadier general Alexander Vandegrift as assistant division commander in order to assume responsibility for the division's training.

-The most of the Division's staff members criticized the influence of divisional supply officer, George E. Monson, over Torrey and when talented, outspoken commander of 11th Marine Artillery Regiment, Pedro del Valle got into the dispute with Monson over alleged discrimination against artillery in matters of housing, equipment, messing facilities and transportation, another problem within the division's command structure was born.
+Most of the Division's staff members criticized the influence of divisional supply officer, George E. Monson, over Torrey and when the talented, outspoken commander of 11th Marine Artillery Regiment, Pedro del Valle got into a dispute with Monson over alleged discrimination against artillery in matters of housing, equipment, messing facilities and transportation, another problem within the division's command structure was born.